Ask AI

 Specific circumstances

-Patients with Crohn's disease: as per AAST/WSES 2021 guidelines, Perform adequate surgical drainage of a perianal abscess without searching for an associated fistula in patients with Crohn's disease.
+Patients with Crohn's disease: as per AAST/WSES 2021 guidelines, perform adequate surgical drainage of a perianal abscess without searching for an associated fistula in patients with Crohn's disease.

 B